-Daphine Natumanya is the Accounts officer at GLISS.
+Daphine Natumanya is the Accounts Officer at GLISS.
 She provides accounts, financial management and administrative support at GLISS which includes keeping track of the financial incomes and daily expenses, budget implementation and accountabilities, filling of the statutory obligations for the staff and the organisation.
-She supports the chief financial Director with the drafting of financial Donor reports, managing the payroll among other tasks as assigned from time to time.
-She has acquired financial and accounting skills over the years like the use of quick books and pivotal tables to analyse and present financial reports.
-Daphne holds a BA in business statistics from Makerere University and a Certificate in Monitoring and evaluation from the same university and is currently a student of CPA and also pursuing her Master’s Degree in Business Administration (MBA) at Uganda Management Institute.
+She supports the chief financial director with the drafting of financial donor reports, managing the payroll among other tasks as assigned from time to time.
+She has acquired financial and accounting skills over the years, like the use of Quick Books and pivotal tables to analyse and present financial reports.
+Daphine holds a Bachelor's Degree in Business Statistics from Makerere University and a Certificate in Monitoring and Evaluation from the same university - and is currently a student of CPA, and also pursuing her Master’s Degree in Business Administration (MBA) at Uganda Management Institute.

-Deborah Namaara a personal assistant to the Executive Director of Great Lakes Institute for Strategic Studies (GLiSS).
+Deborah Namaara a Personal Assistant to the Executive Director of Great Lakes Institute for Strategic Studies (GLISS).
 She is an accomplished Administrator and enjoys using her people skills to advance stakeholder management.
-She is exceptionally organized and well researched with demonstrated excellent communication skills which have helped her succeed.
+She is exceptionally organised and well researched with demonstrated excellent communication skills which have helped her succeed.
 She also has an interest in interior designing and crocheting.
 She graduated in 2012 with a Bachelor's Degree in Arts and Social Sciences.

 Godber W. Tumushabe is the Associate Director at the Great Lakes Institute for Strategic Studies (www.glissafrica.org) and the founding Chief Executive Officer of Technology Frontiers Education Centre (http://www.tefecschools.org) - a proposed premier learning and skills training facility in Ntungamo District.
 He is a lawyer, policy analyst, social entrepreneur and farmer.
 He holds a Bachelor’s Degree in Law (LLB) and a Master of Laws Degree (LLM) from Makerere University, and a Juridical Science Master (JSM) Degree from Stanford Law School, Stanford University.
 He is the founding Executive Director of Advocates Coalition for Development and Environment (www.acode-u.org) where he retired at the end of 2013.
 He is co-author of Governing the Environment: Political Change and Natural Resources Management in Eastern and Southern Africa and Unlocking Africa’s Future: Biotechnology and Law (Forthcoming).
 Godber has undertaken numerous consulting and policy advisory services assignments on environment, land governance, and science and technology policy for the Government of Uganda and a number of multilateral development organizations.